ridaomar/ridaomar-bootstrap-helper-utilities/README.md

 # Ridaomar Bootstrap Helper Utilities

-This library was created as a utility library for Bootstrap v4 and v5.
+This library was developed by CSS3 only and created to be as a utility library for Bootstrap v4 and v5.

 ### [Live Demo](https://ridaomar.github.io/ridaomar-bootstrap-helper-utilities/examples/)